eirikt/default-webapp-heroku/README.md

 - The Appcache is only active when using the `prod` build tasks.
 When developing, the Appcache is, and always should be - [deactivated](https://github.com/eirikt/default-webapp-heroku/commit/ab0731848132751966161f32922b78cdb59760b8)!

-_Tell your client that their webapp works even without an Internet connection! (buzzwords: "offline first", "occasionally connected")_
+_Tell your client that their webapp works even without an Internet connection! (**buzzwords**: "offline first", "occasionally connected")_

 ...